hazelcast/hazelcast/docs/design/sql/05-ddl.md

 `CREATE EXTERNAL TABLE AS` registers a virtual table that references an external storage system.
 It fills the table with data computed by `SELECT` statement.
-The table columns have the names and data types associated with the output columns of the `SELECT` (except that column names can overridden by an explicit list).
+The table columns have the names and data types associated with the output columns of the `SELECT` (except that column names can be overridden by an explicit list).

 The table is created in the `public` schema.
 The name of the table must be distinct from the name of any other table in the schema.

 ### 2.4 Parameters

+**OR REPLACE**

+Replace table definition if one with the same name already exists.

+**IF NOT EXISTS**

+Do not throw an error if a table with the same name already exists.

 **table_name**